indiansinrichmondbc/azure-rag-chat/README.md

 # Modern RAG Chat with Azure OpenAI

-This repository contains a Streamlit application that allows users to upload text documents, process them into a vector store using PostgreSQL, and interact with the documents through a conversational RAG (Retrieval-Augmented Generation) chain powered by Azure OpenAI.
+This repository contains a Streamlit application that allows users to upload text documents, process them into a vector store using the browser's local storage, and interact with the documents through a conversational RAG (Retrieval-Augmented Generation) chain powered by Azure OpenAI.

 ## Prerequisites